 Thanks again to all those who took the time to fill out the survey.
 I got a lot of informative comments in addition to the answers.
 It would be insightful for readers to know the names/organizations of those polled, including what their comments were.
 But I promised not to release their personal information.
 However, they themselves are more than welcome to re-post their thoughts and comments.

-1) How many web application security assessments will you perform in 2006?
+1) How many web application security assessment

 a) None (0%)